vureact-js/docs/react-vue3-components/docs/en/components/transition-group.md

 [![Edit react-vue3-components](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/embed/w4c2h5?view=editor+%2B+preview&module=%2Fsrc%2Fexamples%2FTransitionGroup%2FListWithFLIP.tsx&initialpath=/examples/transition-group/list-flip)

-You can also specify a custom transition class for moving elements by passing the `moveClassName` prop to `<TransitionGroup>`, similar to <a href="./transition#自定义过渡-classname">custom transition classes</a>.
+You can also specify a custom transition class for moving elements by passing the `moveClass` prop to `<TransitionGroup>`, similar to <a href="./transition#自定义过渡-classname">custom transition classes</a>.

 ## Required Configuration for Move Animations (FLIP)

 `<TransitionGroup>` internally implements the "FLIP" list transition effect.
 To ensure it works smoothly without flickering, your CSS configuration must meet two key requirements:

-- The `transition` property must be set for elements in the moving transition state and used in the `moveClassName` prop.
+- The `transition` property must be set for elements in the moving transition state and used in the `moveClass` prop.

 ```css
 /* Transition applied to moving elements */